lucchesi-sec/powershell-automation/docs/MODULE_GUIDE.md

 ## Overview

-This guide provides comprehensive information about the PowerShell modules included in the Enterprise Automation Platform.
-Each module is designed for specific enterprise functions and can be used independently or together for comprehensive automation solutions.
+This guide provides comprehensive information about the PowerShell modules included in the Automation Platform.
+Each module is designed for specific functions and can be used independently or together for comprehensive automation solutions.

 ## Core Architecture